 NSAID Side Effects:

-For reasons that puzzle us, the FDA has seemed behind the rest of the world when it comes to topical NSAIDs.
-It took a long time for the agency to allow topical NSAIDs to be sold by prescription.
+It took a long time for the FDA to allow topical NSAIDs to be sold without a prescription.
 Whether this was because the drug companies were slow to apply for approval or because the FDA was not enthusiastic about topical NSAIDs remains unclear.
-The FDA does not require oral NSAIDs sold OTC to carry a lot of scary warnings about side effect such as:
+We have always been puzzled why the FDA allows oral NSAIDs sold OTC to avoid a lot of scary warnings about side effect such as:

 Oral NSAID Side Effects: